ucsb-cs156-f24/STARTER-team02/docs/oauth.md

 1. Login to the Google Developer Console at <https://console.cloud.google.com/>.

-2. Create a new project on the top left (or select the project you would like to create your OAuth app in)
+2. Create a new project on the top left (or select the project you would like to create your OAuth app in).

+   If you need help with creating a project, visit: <https://ucsb-cs156.github.io/topics/oauth/google_create_developer_project.html>]

 2. On the upper left, there is a hamburger menu icon that provides a left navigation menu.

    * Look for `APIs and Services` then `Credentials`.